 There are some laminate painting kits that can be used without sanding, however, its always a good idea to sand anyway, this ensures the paint has a ‘key’ to adhere to.
 Use 240 grit sandpaper for laminate.

 There are a few new breeds of undercoat and primers that are promoted as ‘No sanding required’.
 Even though they may be fine to apply directly I would give the surface a light sanding regardless.
 The reason for this is that there may be slight surface bumps or specs that need to be removed.

 Sanding beforehand will ensure that you get a great finish in the end.
 Sanding also gives the paint surface a ‘key’ for the paint to stick to.
-The better your preparation is, the better the end result will be and the longer it will last.
+The better your preparation is, the better the end result will be, and the longer it will last.
 Use a 240 grit sandpaper and lightly sand using a sanding block or handheld electric sander.
 No need to sand the laminate off!

-Step Three – Priming and Primers.
+Step Three – Priming and primers

 Always check painting instructions before using any paint on what the manufacturer recommends as preparation.
 Some paints require specific cleaners that may be solvent-based.

-Step Four – Top Coats
+Step Four – Apply Topcoats

 Solving problems on how to paint laminate cabinets can be boiled down to a few specific things.

 Painting laminate furniture is a straight forward process overall.
 The secret to a great finish is preparation, the best paint you can afford, and use good quality brushes and rollers.
-Follow the instructions above and you will save hundreds of dollars by learning how to paint laminate and doing it yourself.
+Follow the instructions above and you will save hundreds of dollars by learning how to paint laminate cabinets and doing it yourself.